 In addition to providing high quality patient care, this faculty member is expected to help drive a vision for clinical and research development in breast cancer.
 Mid-career or senior-level candidate with established clinical and research expertise is preferred, and appropriate level of academic appointment.

-The qualified candidate will be Board certified or Board eligible in Radiation Oncology, has excellent interpersonal skills and able to work successfully in a multi-disciplinary team.
+The qualified candidate will be Board certified or Board eligible in Radiation Oncology, have excellent interpersonal skills and be able to work successfully in a multi-disciplinary team.

 The Department of Radiation Oncology at the University of Kansas Medical Center (KUMC) is a crucial member of the NCI-designated University of Kansas Cancer Center.
 The Department is a top ranked US News and World Report Cancer Service Line that has developed a national reputation and has seen an ongoing increase in the number and clinical expertise of its faculty.
 The Department oversees 11 linear accelerators and provides Radiation Oncology Clinical Services at 8 locations throughout the Kansas City region.

 The Department of Radiation Oncology is a main voting member of NRG Oncology, and continues to base its' philosophies on research and education.
 The Department also features an accredited four-year Radiation Oncology residency training program (ACGME), and a two-year residency Medical Physics training program (CAMPEP).The Department of Radiation Oncology is now one of the largest clinical programs in the country.

 The Department allows patients from the Kansas City metropolitan area and the States of Kansas and Missouri the opportunity to receive cutting-edge, state-of-the-art radiation therapy treatments while staying close to home.